Ron Thompson (blues guitarist): Life and career

 Thompson was born in Oakland, California, United States, and had mastered basic guitar and slide guitar techniques by his mid-teens.
 He was educated at Newark High School, in Newark, California.
 In the early 1970s, Thompson played backing to Little Joe Blue, and worked solo and as a sideman in San Francisco Bay Area clubs.
-He joined John Lee Hooker's backing band in 1975, staying with him for three years.
+He joined John Lee Hooker's backing band in 1975 and stayed with him for three years.
 In 1980, Thompson formed his own group, the Resistors, and secured a recording contract with Takoma Records.
 He played at the San Francisco Blues Festival in 1978, 1979 and 1983.

 In 1983, he released his debut album, Treat Her Like Gold.
-Thompson also found employment separately working with Lowell Fulson, Etta James and Big Mama Thornton.
-Thompson's second album Resister Twister was released in 1987 and nominated for a Grammy Award, plus 1990's Just Like a Devil, was taken from his work on Mark Naftalin's Blue Monday Party radio show.
+Thompson also found employment where he separately worked with Lowell Fulson, Etta James and Big Mama Thornton.
+Thompson's second album Resister Twister was released in 1987 and was nominated for a Grammy Award, plus 1990's Just Like a Devil, was taken from his work on Mark Naftalin's Blue Monday Party radio show.

 Thompson's 2007 album, Resonator was a purely acoustic production.

-Ron Thompson died in Hayward, California on February 15, 2020, at the age of 66, due to complications from diabetes.
+Thompson died in Hayward, California on February 15, 2020, at the age of 66, due to complications from diabetes.